pratapladhani/mcs-labs/labs/agent-builder-web/README.md

-# Create your own web-based AI assistant with Copilot Studio Lite
+# Create your own web-based AI assistant with lite experience of Copilot Studio in Microsoft 365 Copilot (formerly Copilot Studio agent builder)

 Create an intelligent agent in Copilot that delivers contextual, multi-part answers using instructions and data from the Web.